Skip to main content

 To deliver a comprehensive training and development programme to support the implementation of the new Discrimination Ordinance for the Commitee for Employment and Social Security.

 The States of Guernsey run Disability Awareness training which can be booked at https://states-of-guernsey.accessabletraining.co.uk/login/create-account The partners in the Consortium also offer training, and are happy to be contacted to discuss your specific requirements and whether they are able to assist.
-The recording of all the consortium course will also be available after Q1 2023.
-See above.
+Recordings of the 5 x training sessions are now available on this website.

 No. A person can only bring a claim in relation to acts of discrimination that occur after the Ordinance comes into force.